EvgeniiTitov/ml-pool/README.md

 ### TODO:

 - Test if a worker just fails (raise manually) - hangs the receiving thread
-- Pool needs to be manually closed (can automate with atexit?)
 - Test with proper model (YOLO or something) - fix loading Torch model
-- More thorough testing from multiple threaded callers + API test

 ---